The terms “counselor” and “therapist” are often used interchangeably. But these two types of professionals aren’t technically the same.

 Therapists as well as counselors may offer services in their own private practices.
 But these professionals may also work in:

 - social services

-Therapists can work with individuals in one-on-one sessions as well as with couples, families, and groups.
+Therapists and counselors can work with individuals in one-on-one sessions as well as with couples, families, and groups.
 Some also specialize in working with children through a technique called play therapy.

 Here are some tips on how to choose a professional based on what treatment outcomes you’re looking for.

 Looking for ways to support your mental health and well-being?
 Try Healthline’s FindCare tool to connect with mental health professionals nearby or virtually so you can get the care you need.

 You might be seeking help to deal with short-term concerns that don’t stem from a long-term mental health condition.
 Or, you might be looking for treatments that can delve into a long-standing situation such as:

 - anger issues